sib-swiss/biodiversity-bioinformatics/docs/course_material/day3/3_gene_function.md

 **Question: What can we learn on GO annotations in non-model species?**

+??? done "Answer"
+    GO Annotations in non-model species are again, retrieved by similarity from model species.

 Go to the [AmiGO 2 website](https://amigo.geneontology.org/amigo/landing), in the top menu, select `Search` and then `Genes and gene products`.
 Search for our `NCDN` gene.

 **Questions:**